opendxl/opendxl-tie-client-python/pydoc/_sources/advancedgetreputationexample.txt

     * The Global Threat Intelligence (GTI) trust level
     * The prevalence of the file or certificate within the enterprise
-    * The first time the the file or certificate was found within the enterprise
+    * The first time the file or certificate was found within the enterprise

 Details
 *******